 Medium Density Residential Zone Code

 SO2 PS 2.1

-A diversity of dwelling unit types may be

-offered in the one site. a) studio apartments;

-b) 1, 2 or 3 bedroom units; and

-c) multiple dwellings and

-accommodation units, in the same
+A diversity of dwelling unit types may be offered in the one site.
+The types of units offered may include: a) studio apartments; b) 1, 2 or 3 bedroom units; and c) multiple dwellings and accommodation units, in the same building.